 What about your upbringing contributed to your success as an attorney?

-I think being a first-generation college student and the first one in my family to become a lawyer has definitely contributed to my success as an attorney.
-Because no one in my family knew what I was experiencing, I was forced to figure out everything on my own.
-But this can be quite overwhelming so I decided to seek out mentors along the way.
+Being a first-generation college graduate and the first person in my family to become a lawyer has definitely contributed to my success as an attorney.
+Because no one in my family knew what I was experiencing, I was forced to figure everything out on my own.
+This often felt overwhelming and isolating, so I made it my mission to seek out mentors along the way.
 Anyone who expressed even the slightest interest in my personal or professional growth became my mentor, whether they realized it or not.

 What is your favorite quote and what makes it so meaningful to you?

 “The question isn’t who is going to let me; it’s who is going to stop me.”
 This is meaningful to me because it reminds me to always be ambitious and go after everything I want out of life without holding back and doubting myself.

 List one show you “binge-watched” recently and what was it about the show that captivated your attention?